Slavery in the Trucial States: Indian Ocean

 During the Omani Empire (1692–1856), Oman was a center of the Zanzibar slave trade.
 Slaves were trafficked from the Swahili coast of East Africa via Zanzibar to Oman.
 From Oman, the slaves were exported to the rest of the Arabian Peninsula and Persia, including the Trucial States, Qatar, Bahrain and Kuwait.
 The Omani slave trade from Africa started to shrink in the late 19th-century, but a second slave trade from Africa via Hejaz continued.

 The historical records show that most slaves in the pearl industry of the Persian Gulf were shipped from either the East African Swahili Coast or the Horn of Africa.

 Hajj

 A second route of slave trade existed, with people from both Africa and East Asia, who were smuggled to Jeddah in the Arabian Peninsula in connection to the Muslim pilgrimage, Hajj, to Mecca and Medina.
 These slaves were imported from the Hejaz to Oman, the Trucial States, Qatar, Bahrain and Kuwait.
 Victims were tricked to perform the journey willingly in the belief that they were going on the Hajj pilgrimage or employed as servants and then sold upon arrival.
 The method of kidnapping was also used.

 India

-In 1927 a trial reveal a slave trade organization in which Indian children of both sexes were trafficked to Oman and Dubai via Persia and Gwadar.
+In 1927, a trial revealed a slave trade organization in which Indian children of both sexes were trafficked to Oman and Dubai via Persia and Gwadar.

 Baluchistan

-In the 1940s, a third slave trade route was noted, in which Balochis from Balochistan were shipped across the Persian Gulf, many of whom had sold themselves or their children to escape poverty.
+In the 1940s, a third slave trade route was noted, in which individuals from Balochistan were shipped across the Persian Gulf, many of whom had sold themselves or their children to escape poverty.